fartem/repository-rules/commit-convention/COMMIT_CONVENTION.md

 __Notes__

 1. always delete development branches;
-2. always push only last commit to `master`.
+2. always push squashed commit to `master`.

+### As contributor

+1. copy the project files from the repository to a workspace;
+2. create a new branch for an update;
+3. complete the update;
+4. perform a Code Review;
+5. create a Pull Request to original repository.

 ## Merge all dev branches in master